amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/4-1-methods.md

 ### Introduction

-Methods (also known as functions, subroutines, sub-programs, or procedures) are an important construct in programming as they allow us to create reusable sets of code.
-Consider this: you use `Console.WriteLine()` in every application you've made thus far.
-But, do you actually know what it's doing behind the scenes, or how many lines of code it takes to perform the action of displaying text in a console?
-Probably not, but that's fine!
-Programmers can implement methods that can be reused not only throughout an application, but also across different projects.
-Creating reusable code is foundational to the idea of program design.
-We refer to structuring programs around reusable procedures as **procedural programming**.
+Methods (also known as functions, subroutines, sub-programs, or procedures) are a fundamental construct in programming.
+They allow us to create reusable code blocks that can perform specific tasks.
+Think about `Console.WriteLine()`, which you've used in every application so far.
+You may not know exactly how it works behind the scenes or how many lines of code it requires to display text in the console.
+But that’s okay—methods are designed to let us use functionality without having to know all the details.
+We can reuse methods not only within a single application but across different projects, making code both modular and efficient.
+Reusable code is a core part of program design, and this principle is central to **procedural programming**.

 #### Defining a Method

-To create a user-defined method, which is a custom method created by a programmer for their application, we create what is called a **method definition**.
-Method definitions are composed of two parts, the **method signature** and the the **method body**.
-The signature defines three key pieces of information: the method **identifier** (name), the **return type**, and any necessary **parameters**.
-The method body is the code block that follows the signature.
-We will learn about parameters in the next lesson.
+To create a user-defined method—one that is custom-built for your application—you need a **method definition**.
+This consists of two main parts: the **method signature** and the **method body**.

+- The **signature** defines three key pieces of information: the method’s identifier (its name), the return type, and any required parameters.
+- The **method body** is the code block that follows the signature, containing the actual instructions the method will execute.

-The signature for the example below is `void Greeting()`.
-The method body is the code block containing the two statements.
+In the example below, the signature is `void Greeting()`, and the method body is the code block containing two statements.

 **Example Method Definition**
 ```cs